OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/03-Testing_for_Session_Fixation.md

 ...
 ```

 As no new cookie has been issued upon a successful authentication the tester knows that it is possible to perform session hijacking.
+Unless the integrity of the session cookie is ensured.

 > The tester can send a valid session identifier to a user (possibly using a social engineering trick), wait for them to authenticate, and subsequently verify that privileges have been assigned to this cookie.

 #### Strategy

 We assume to have a testing account on the website for the victim, that we call Alice.
-We simulate a scenario where a network attacker (i.e., an attacker who has access to the same network as the victim) forces in Alice's browser all the cookies which are not freshly issued after login and do not have integrity against her.
+We simulate a scenario where a network attacker (i.e., an attacker who has access to the same network as the victim) forces in Alice's browser all the cookies which are not freshly issued after login and do not have integrity against the attacker.
 After Alice's login, the attacker presents the forced cookies to access Alice's account: if they are enough to act on Alice's behalf, session fixation is possible.

 Specifically, the testing strategy proceeds as follows:

-1. Login to `www.target.com` as Alice and reach the page under test;
+1. Login to `www.example.com` as Alice and reach the page under test;
 2. Find the cookies which satisfy both the following cookie compromission conditions:
     * lack of full HSTS adoption;
     * lack of `Host-` and `Secure-` prefixes in the cookie name;